GlideAngle/flare-timing/flare-timing/prod-apps/docs/scoring-steps.rst

 #.
 Extract the inputs with
    `extract-input <https://github.com/BlockScope/flare-timing/tree/master/flare-timing/prod-apps/extract-input>`__.

 #.
-Extract the outputs with
-   `fs-score <https://github.com/BlockScope/flare-timing/tree/master/flare-timing/prod-apps/fs-score>`__.
-This step is not strictly needed for scoring but is useful for comparing the outputs of ``flare-timing`` and FS.

-#.
 Trace the route of the shortest path to fly a task with
    `task-length <https://github.com/BlockScope/flare-timing/tree/master/flare-timing/prod-apps/task-length>`__.